arwtsh/Blog/_posts/2025-01-24-SmarterAsserts.md

 If you have read to this point, you probably don't need the dictionary explanation of an error.
 Instead, I will specify what types of errors this article is about.
 Unreal is written in C++, and although the source code is able to be modified and recompiled, this article does not consider error handling in the language or Unreal itself.
 (Thread-safe, memory leaks, hardware restrictions)

 This article only considers errors created by the programmers working on a game made in Unreal.
 Both custom C++ code and Blueprint scripts can have errors.
 Null pointer errors are the most common, but other runtime errors can also apply.
-There are some logic errors which can have Error handling, but only those that can be forseen.
+There are some logic errors which can have Error handling, but only those that can be foreseen.
 A good example of this is sequence-breaking the game.
 If a player goes into an area they shouldn't be in, it wouldn't be that difficult for a programmer to add a check to move the player to an appropriate position.
 A bad example would be the player getting stuck in geometry, since making a check to see if the player is stuck would require editing Unreal's source code.

 ## Existing Error Handling